akanksha0202/HMS/README.md

 # HMS
+HMS stands for Hotel Management System

-A Hotel is small size file.
+1. A Hotel is small size file.

-Hotel is high print file
+2. Hotel is high print file.